filecoin-project/venus-docs/README.md

 ## Suggest an Edit

-Contributors and Community Members are welcome to make PRs to the `master` branch of this repo.
+Contributors and Community Members are welcome to make Pull Requests to this repo.

 ## Docs website